apache/predictionio/docs/manual/templates/index.md

 ## The Engine Design

-As you can see from the above, *MyEngine* takes a JSON prediction query, e.g. { "user": 1, "num":4 } and return the predicted result in JSON format.
+As you can see from the above, *MyEngine* takes a JSON prediction query, e.g. { "user": 1, "num":4 }, and return a JSON predicted result.

 In MyEngine/src/main/scala/***Engine.scala***